-It looks like the Swiss-based brand Saint Honore Paris, a French company that has a number of great models in its portfolio, but is still quite inconsistent when it comes to design, has finally found a contractor capable of making fine ceramic components for their fashion watches.
-Unlike Hermes, another French fashion house that has enough resources to get the best industrial designers and the best mechanical movements for their timekeepers, SHP is forced to move by really small increments towards their goal of becoming a great name in the industry.
+Saint Honore Paris, a French company that has a number of great models in its portfolio, but is still inconsistent when it comes to design, has finally found a contractor capable of making fine ceramic components for their fashion watches.
+Unlike Hermes, another French fashion house that has enough resources to get the best industrial designers and the best mechanical movements for their timekeepers, SHP is forced to move by smaller increments towards their goal of becoming a great name in the industry.
 Still, they do make the progress and, around a month ago, the company has expanded its Opera line with a ceramic wristwatch designed for ladies, and now they introduce a sporty Saint Honore Worldcode Chronograph in Black Ceramic (ref.
 890128 71CIN).

 The lack of a proper mechanical movement is partially compensated by the look of this beast.
 With black ceramic parts composing its mildly oversized body, bezel insert and even bracelet, and a sheet of carbon-fiber decorating its tri-compax dial, the watch makes some impression.
-The progress in design department is especially apparent if you compare this 2013 model to the previous version of the watch that was first released back in 2010.
+The progress in the design department is especially apparent if you compare this 2013 model to the previous version that was first released back in 2010.

-The new dial is not as busy as the older one, and the graduated bezel looks a lot more refined, although the chosen font face looks very similar to that employed by Omega in their legendary Seamaster line.
+The new dial is not as busy as the older one, and the graduated bezel looks a lot more refined, although the chosen font face looks similar to that employed by Omega in their legendary Seamaster line.

 What I DON’T like about this timepiece is low attention to details on the dial.
 I hope that these press photos were made using a pre-production model, but even in this case, the rough, burry sub-dial cutouts in the carbon-fiber dial are absolutely unacceptable on a watch that bears “Swiss Made” inscription on its face.

 Well, I hope they will figure something out before shipping the new Worldcode to stores.
-It is a very nice watch for those, who can’t afford a full-ceramic timekeeper from a major Swiss brand.
+It is a nice watch for those, who can’t afford a full-ceramic timekeeper from a major Swiss brand.